La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le pa tavla cu pendo**
 > _The talking one is a friend._

-Remember about placing **cu** before the main relation construct in a sentence to prevent unintentional creation of compound verbs.
+Remember about placing **cu** before the main relation construct in a sentence to prevent unintentional creation of compound relations.

-Compound verbs can contain more than two verbs.
-In this case, the first verb modifies the second one, the second one modifies the third, and so on:
+Compound relation can contain more than two components.
+In this case, the first relation modifies the second one, the second one modifies the third, and so on:

 <pixra url="/assets/pixra/cilre/cmalu_karce.svg" caption="ti cmalu karce" definition="This is a small car."></pixra>